area9innovation/fast/mini/readme.md

 	"Hello " "World"	// "Hello World"

 ## Backends

 The backends are based on the BProgram representation, which makes them very minimal.

+Besides working on a suitably, fully-typed AST, we also provide a mini-DSL called Back, which can be used to implement the basic operators and simple natives.

 TODO:
-- Figure out how to implement natives? println -> inlined console.log and similar.
-  Do an embedded DSL in the compiler itself.
 - Prefix operators with precedence and limited overloading
 - Types
-- Keyword renaming
+- Keyword renaming, namespace for languages that need that
 - Constant prop
 - Dead-code elimination
 - Lift first-order functions to top-level?